 There never will be enough reporters to write – or pages to print – all the memorable moments of the last days of a school year.
 Fortunately, they do not need press attention to be wonderful.
 They quite rightly exist to serve those in the community who will be there, cheering and clapping, eyes leaking and hearts overflowing.

-Some examples:• Paradise School dedicated a tree this month for a beloved, longtime custodian who died of cancer.
+• Paradise School dedicated a tree this month for a beloved, longtime custodian who died of cancer.

 • At Wilson Elementary School, a caring custodian came up with a plan to give bicycles to kids with perfect attendance.
 They have 18 to 20 donations for as many worthy recipients at the Modesto campus, where attendance is up dramatically.